JGCRI/gcam-doc/emissions.md

 CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O, CF<sub>4</sub>, C<sub>2</sub>F<sub>6</sub>, SF<sub>6</sub>, HFC23, HFC32, HFC43-10mee, HFC125, HFC134a, HFC143a, HFC152a, HFC227ea, HFC236fa, HFC245fa, HFC365mfc, SO<sub>2</sub>, BC, OC, CO, VOCs, NO<sub>x</sub>, NH<sub>3</sub>

-Future emissions are determined by the evolution of drivers (such as energy consumption, land-use, and population) and technology mix.
+Future emissions are determined by the evolution of drivers (such as energy consumption, land-use, and population), technology mix, and abatement measures.
 How this is represented in GCAM varies by emission type.

 # Table of Contents